-Tcp header format explanation
+TCP header format explanation

-TCP header explanation:
+TCP header in a message:

-Tcp header format:
+TCP header format:

-Tcp Source Port :
+TCP Source Port :

-Tcp Destination Port:
+TCP Destination Port:

 TCP Sequence Number:

-A 32 bit integer value, preset from 5 to 7 bytes in tcp header.
-Tcp does the sequence control using sequence number.
-What is sequence control in TCP and how tcp sequence number does the job?
-When sender sends the messages to the receiver, TCP uses IP network to reach the destination.
-There might be multiple paths to reach from source to destination.
-This may lead to the situation where the message sent earlier reaches to the destination later.
+A 32-bit integer value is present from 5 to 7 bytes in the TCP header.
+TCP does the sequence control using the sequence number.
+What is sequence control in TCP, and how do TCP sequence numbers do the job?
+When the sender sends the messages to the receiver, TCP uses the IP network to reach the destination.
+There might be multiple paths to get from source to destination.
+This may lead to the earlier message reaching the destination later.

-Acknowledgement Number (TCP Ack):
+Acknowledgment Number (TCP Ack):

 TCP Header Size (HLen) :

-In beginning , we have mention that , receiver TCP, uses header to read the application data.
-A tcp message is stream of bytes with header and data.To read user bytes, tcp should know how many bytes are present for header before user data.
-This is determined by the 4 bits value in header.
-It is variable in nature and always multiple of 32 bits.
-The variable in nature because , there may be few values those and optional.
-Generally TCP header size is 20 bytes.
-In that case there is no optional parameter is present.
+Initially, we mentioned that receiving TCP uses the header to read the application data.
+A TCP message is a stream of bytes with a header and data.
+The TCP layer should know how many bytes are present for the header before user data to read user bytes.
+This is determined by the 4 bits value in the header.
+It is variable and always multiple of 32 bits.
+The variable is in nature because there are optional parameters.
+Generally, the TCP header size is 20 bytes.
+In that case, there is no optional parameter present.

-Tcp Checksum :
+TCP Checksum :

 These are optional parameters.